jervilangel0/portfolio/README.md

 ## About Me
 Recent BSIT graduate from FEU Institute of Technology with a strong interest in System Administration, Network Engineering, and IT Infrastructure.
 Eager to apply technical skills in an entry-level IT role and grow into a career in systems and network operations.
 Open to IT Support or similar roles for hands-on experience and development.

-LinkedIn: linkedin.com/in/jervilangelo
-GitHub: jervilangel0.github.io/portfolio/

-I am highly adaptable and open to learning new technologies, including different operating systems, cloud platforms, and automation tools.
-I welcome the opportunity to be trained and mentored in a professional environment.
-I am also open to roles as an IT Staff or any position where I can gain valuable experience and grow within the field.

 ---

 ## Education